 The most important advice here: select an issue that you truly care about (and are knowledgeable about).
-You may research some fine points, but responses to this question that are entirely constructed of research on a topic don’t work.
+You may research some fine points, but responses to this question that are entirely constructed of research on a topic will seem like an academic exercise rather than an expression of engagement.

 A simple and effective strategy for this essay is to follow the a-b-c structure set out in the question.
 First talk about the issue in personal as well as objective terms, i.e., how you came to learn and/or care about it, perhaps what experience you’ve had with it if relevant – make it anecdotal if possible.
 Take a stand; avoid being bland or abstract.
 Then describe how as a business leader you can address this issue in concrete terms.
 This last part will vary greatly from person to person – for some your work will directly address this issue; for others work will be divorced from it, and you will indirectly use your business leadership role as a bully pulpit, as a prominent and influential community leader/volunteer, etc. However, don’t make the mistake of just talking about your ideas and plans.
 Take this opportunity to weave in some actual experiences here to make or substantiate your points.

-Provide any additional information fpr the Admissions Committee.
+Provide any additional information for the Admissions Committee.
 This may include additional details on your academic/quantitative preparation for MBA coursework through educational or professional experience, further explanation of academic history, current or past gaps in employment, or any other information relevant to your application.

 This question’s wording indicates that you can use it not just to explain a problem but also to present new material that you think will enhance your application.
 However, if you are making the adcom read more than is required, there should be a darn good reason – not just a nice-to-know.

 First, succinctly explain any points that need explaining.
 Then, if there is something you feel is important that you haven’t had a chance to discuss elsewhere, write about it, noting why it’s essential to a full understanding of your candidacy.